 Each island has its own attractions and personality.
 The best island for you depends on your interests and what you would like to get from your visit.
 For Instance, St. Thomas is known for being the most popular destination, as it has the main cruise ship port within the US Virgin Island.
 It is known for its shopping options, upscale dining, beautiful landscapes and fun nightlife.

-The main things to do in St. Thomas are riding the St. Thomas Skyride, walking around Charlotte Amalie, visiting the Coral World Ocean Park, taking a tour of the Bluebeard’s Castle or the Haagensen House and swimming at any of their famous beaches such as Magens Bay or Coki Beach.
+The best things to do in St. Thomas are riding the St. Thomas Skyride, walking around Charlotte Amalie, visiting the Coral World Ocean Park, taking a tour of the Bluebeard’s Castle or the Haagensen House and swimming at any of their famous beaches such as Magens Bay or Coki Beach.

 St John is my favorite of the three islands by far, as it is more of a secluded destination where you can immerse yourself in nature and enjoy beautiful landscapes and go for hikes at the national park.